qcif-training/StatisticalComparisonsInfectiousDiseases/_episodes/04-Categorical-Variables.md

 most cases, the null hypothesis H<sub>0</sub> is that the proportion of samples in each category is the same in both groups.

-Our question: Is there a relationship between obesity and gallstone recurrence?
+Our question: Is there a relationship between obesity and tuberculosis recurrence?

 _Hypotheses_:
-  H<sub>0</sub>: Gallstone recurrence is independent of obesity H<sub>1</sub>: Gallstone recurrence is linked with obesity
+  H<sub>0</sub>: Tuberculosis recurrence is independent of obesity H<sub>1</sub>: Tuberculosis recurrence is linked with obesity

 There are three main hypothesis tests for categorical variables:
 * *Chi-square test* `chisq.test()`: used when the _expected_ count in each cell